qingpeng/jgi-ViCA/Readme.md

 #Gene Structure Classifier
-## A program to classify genes and genomes based on the codon transition probabilities calculated from gene calling.
+## A program to classify genes and genomes based on the codon transition probabilities calculated from gene calling

 ##Use cases:
 * Classifying metagenomic and metatransciptomic contigs taxonomically